-where the first term enforces mean consistency by encouraging the centroids of the two modalities to converge, while the symmetric Kullback–Leibler (KL) divergence~\citep{zhang2023properties} aligns their variance structures.
-Together, these constraints provide coarse-grained yet stable alignment, preventing distributional collapse and fostering a shared physiological latent space.
+where the first term encourages mean alignment, and the symmetric Kullback-Leibler (KL) divergence~\cite{zhang2023properties} matches the dispersion of the two posteriors.
+Together, these terms provide a coarse-grained yet stable distribution-level constraint that mitigates collapse and promotes a shared physiological latent space.

 \paragraph{Local Instance Discrimination.} While global distribution alignment provides a stable coarse constraint across modalities, it lacks the granularity needed to preserve patient-specific cardiac signatures and rhythm-level variations.
 We therefore propose a Local Instance Discrimination (LID) mechanism.
 Let $\bar{\mathbf{z}}_{\text{ecg}}$ and $\bar{\mathbf{z}}_{\text{ppg}}$ denote mean-pooled latent representations.
 Paired segments are treated as positives, whereas cross-subject in-batch pairings serve as negatives, encouraging $E_{\text{CA}}(\cdot)$ to align the two modalities while retaining subject-specific information. $\mathcal{L}_{\text{LID}}$ is defined as follow:

 By increasing similarity for matched cross-modal pairs and decreasing similarity for mismatched subjects, $\mathcal{L}_{\text{LID}}$ mitigates representation over-smoothing in the aligned latent space and promotes subject-discriminative embeddings.

-\paragraph{Semantic Decodability Constraint.} While the objectives above establish coarse-to-fine alignment between modalities, a truly unified representation should not only inhabit a shared latent space but also operate within a common language.
-To impose this stronger functional constraint, we require the latent representation of one modality to faithfully reconstruct the other.
-This principle of cross-modal decodability ensures that the latent space encodes core, translatable physiological information essential for genuine modality fusion. $\mathcal{L}_{\text{SDC}}$ as follows:
+\paragraph{Semantic Decodability Constraint.} While the objectives above establish coarse-to-fine cross-modal alignment, a unified representation should not only reside in a shared latent space but also support consistent cross-modal decoding.
+To impose this stronger functional constraint, we require the latent representation from one modality to reconstruct the other.
+This cross-modal decodability encourages the latent space to encode translatable physiological factors necessary for modality fusion.
+We define $\mathcal{L}_{\text{SDC}}$ as follows:

-Here, $x_{\text{ecg}}$ and $x_{\text{ppg}}$ denote the ground-truth signals.
 By enforcing $\mathbf{z}_{\text{ppg}}$ to decode into ECG and $\mathbf{z}_{\text{ecg}}$ into PPG, the latent space is driven to capture physiologically meaningful factors that generalize across modalities, thereby reinforcing cross-modal translatability.
 Overall, $\mathcal{L}_{\text{CA}}$ is formulated as: